Ultraviolet Irradiation Can Sterilise, But It Can Also Bring About Skin Cancer. How?

 So if we aren’t careful enough, the skincare products that we do apply onto our skin for prevention against UV irradiation may be harmful to us upon UV irradiation.

-And that can be damaging to us, especially if our autophagy mechanisms aren’t in tip top condition!
+And that can be damaging to us, especially if the autophagy mechanisms in our bodies aren’t functioning at tip-top condition!

 Do feel free to check out Dr J’s various recommendations for paraben-free skincare: